google/or-tools/ortools/sat/doc/reference.md

 this constraint will fail.

 Args:
   arcs: a list of arcs.
 An arc is a tuple (source_node, destination_node,
     literal).
 The arc is selected in the circuit if the literal is true.
     Both source_node and destination_node must be integer value between 0 and the number of nodes - 1.

 Returns:
   An instance of the Constraint class.

 Raises:
   ValueError: If the list of arc is empty.

-<h3 id="ortools.sat.python.cp_model.CpModel.AddAllowedAssignments">AddAllowedAssignments</h3>
+### AddAllowedAssignments
 ```python
 CpModel.AddAllowedAssignments(self, variables, tuples_list)
 ```